databrickslabs/dbldatagen/docs/source/DATARANGES.md

 The following rules apply to any ranged data specifications:

-- if the `uniqueValues` option is used, its combined with the any range options to produce the effective range.
+- If `uniqueValues` is used, it is combined with any range options to produce the effective range.
 The number of unique values is given highest priority, but the interval, start and end of the values tries to take into account any range options specified.
 If the range does not allow for sufficient unique values to be generated, the number of unique values is reduced.
-- if `values` are specified, the implied range is the set of values for column.
+- If `values` are specified, the implied range is the set of values for column.
 Any other range options are ignored
 - If both a range object is specified and any of the options for `begin`, `end` , `interval` are specified, the relevant value in the range object is used
 - If both a range object is specified and any of the options for `minValue`, `maxValue` , `step` are specified, the relevant value in the range object is used
-- if the range of values conflicts with the underlying data type, the data type values take precedence.
+- If the range of values conflicts with the underlying data type, the data type values take precedence.
 For example a Boolean field with the range 1 ..
 9 will be rescaled to the range 0 ..
 1 and still produce both `True` and `False` values

 ### Ranges for integral column types

-The integral column types are an exception to two of the precedence rules above: the rule that reduces the number of unique values, and the rule that rescales a range conflicting with the data type.
-The Spark SQL integral types are signed, so the values a column can hold are narrower than the number of distinct values the type provides.
-Rather than reducing or rescaling a `minValue` or `maxValue` that falls outside the limits in the table below, `build` raises a `ValueError` naming the bound, the limit and the column type.
+Rather than reducing or rescaling a `minValue`, `maxValue`, or `uniqueValues` that falls outside the limits in the table below, `build` raises a `ValueError` naming the bound, the limit and the column type.
 Neither reducing nor rescaling is used here, because both would silently change the range that was asked for, and the values would otherwise wrap around during generation.

 | Column type | Minimum value | Maximum value |
 |:------------|--------------:|--------------:|